ShouryaSrivastava01/weather-application/README.md

 👋👋 Hello Contributors

 # Weather Application
 One of the basic and core project for learning development.
+This is a beginner friendly project to learn the basics of HTML5, CSS3, and Javascript.

+This is a link to the live web app - https://shouryasrivastava01.github.io/weather-application/

 ## Tech Stack
 ### Frontend: